-raxmlHPC -f d -m GTRMIX -s ex\al -# 10 -n MultipleOriginal
+raxmlHPC -f d -m GTRMIX -s ex_al -# 10 -n MultipleOriginal

 and RAxML will do the rest for you.
-Note that specifying -m GTRCAT in combination with -# is not a good idea, because you will probably want to compare the trees inferred under GTRCAT based on their likelihood values and will have to compute the likelihood of the final trees under GTRGAMMA anyway.
-Thus you should better use -m GTRMIX for those analyses.

-If you have a PC cluster available you would specify,

-raxmlHPC-MPI -f d -m GTRMIX -s ex\al -# 100 -n MultipleOriginal preceeded by the respective MPI run-time commands, e.g. mpiexec or mpirun depending on your local installation (please check with your local computer scientist).
+Note that if you specify -m GTRCAT in combination with -# the program will override this and switch to GTRMIX since you will obviously want to compare the trees from the distinct runs based on their likelihood values.
+If you have a PC cluster available you would specify, raxmlHPC-MPI -f d -m GTRMIX -s ex_al -# 100 -n MultipleOriginal preceded by the respective MPI run-time commands, e.g. mpiexec or mpirun depending on your local installation (please check with your local computer scientist).

-It is important to note that you should specify the execution of one more process than CPUs available (e.g. you have 8 CPUs $\rightarrow$ start 9 MPI processes), since one of those is just the master process which collects data and issues jobs to the worker processes and does not produce significant computational load.
+It is important to note that you should specify the execution of one more process than CPUs available (e.g. you have 8 CPUs \rightarrow start 9 MPI processes), since one of those is just the master process which collects data and issues jobs to the worker processes and does not produce significant computational load.